 About CapOnAMap

 On this site, you will find photos of the many, many, places I have visited.
-In order to make my list, they only need to be weird, odd, unusual, interesting, or just strike my fancy that day.
-I have passed many by after traveling to them because they just didn’t pique my interest “in person” like they did when I first heard/read about them .
+To make my list, they only need to be quirky, weird, odd, unusual, interesting, or just strike my fancy that day.
+I have passed on many sites after traveling to them because they didn’t pique my interest “in person” like they did when I first heard/read about them.
 Maybe I’ll get back to them at some point.
 Who knows?

-I hope you find a bit of entertainment, maybe even a little information.
+I hope you find a bit of entertainment, perhaps find the information interesting, maybe even a little new knowledge.

 Let’s Get Personal! (and a bit of autobiographical history)

-As far as the “About Me” portion, I could go on and on about me and my life, but very few would be interested!
+As far as the “About Me” portion, I could go on and on about me and my life, but I probably would lose a few viewers quickly.
 There is little doubt that I am one of the luckiest guys on earth.
-I have lived a life largely based on my own rules and rarely followed others unless I thought it worthwhile.
+I have lived a life based on my own set of rules and rarely followed what others considered normal unless I thought it worthwhile.

 First, and most importantly, I am a father and a grandfather!

 I am the proud father of two wonderful, smart, beautiful, responsible (didn’t get THAT from me), daughters.
-The girls are both married to wonderful guys and I have three grandkids (so far?) that are literally one of the main reasons I continue on!
+The girls are married to wonderful guys and I have four grandkids that are one of the main reasons I continue on!
 I have seen the quote, “Grandkids are a reward for putting up with your children as teenagers.”
 Not sure who said it, but in my case it’s SOOOooo untrue.
-I couldn’t have asked to better kids.
+I couldn’t have asked for better kids.
 And now my grandkids are just icing (and lots of it) on my life’s cake!

 Work Life Cut Short (likely a good thing!)

-Retirement age has now been “officially” achieved, much to my surprise, although I’ve been “disabled” since April 2016 (stroke).
-My road life pretty much full-time since 2006.
-Initially, with my job as a corporate “Relief General Manager” for a major motel chain, and since 2016 as a disabled/retired “cranky old b@stard.”
+Retirement age has now been “officially” achieved, although I’ve been “disabled” since April 2016 (stroke).
+Since that time, I’ve lived life as a disabled/retired “cranky old b@stard.”
+I am enjoying this way too much!
 LOL

 As always, THANK YOU for the visit.
 I welcome and appreciate comments (at the bottom of every page/post) and/or EMAILS.
 Please feel free to SUBSCRIBE (free or voluntary donation) to this site.
 If you enjoyed your visit, learned anything, or feel like helping the site out a little, I would love it if you shared our site with friends and family.
 If you don’t like this site ***GASP*** then you should spam your enemies with it LOL.
 Hey, any traffic helps!
 You can also DONATE to keep this dream alive.
 I always give 50% of all (net) donations and (net) profits from any source to charity as my way of giving thanks and sharing my good fortune.